 Target Audience: Conference attendees include representatives from the entire spectrum of the conservation community – conservation organizations, academic institutions, government agencies, and business and industry.
 Upwards of 200 people typically attend the conference.

-Sessions and Speaker Information: Each presentation will be allotted 30 minutes, with at least 10 minutes for questions and answers.
+Sessions and Speaker Information: Presentations will vary in length.
+Presenters have the option of choosing an allotted 2 hour, 1 hour, 30 minutes, or 20 minutes presentation slot, with at least 10 minutes for questions and answers.
 One speaker for each presentation will receive a free conference registration.

 Poster Session and Student Poster Contest: There will also be a poster session on the evening of February 25.
 Trout Unlimited Chapters, watershed organizations, agency staff, students, and any other groups that have research projects to share with the conference participants are invited to present a poster.
 A separate Student Poster Contest for university and college students will be held.
 Do not use the form below for student poster submissions.
 A separate announcement will appear on www.coldwaterconference.org in November.